 The menu has great seafood, with several types of ceviche, braised octopus, and fresh fish.
 One of my favorite items is the Pescado (fish) Zarandeado, which is a whole fish opened up, coated in chiles and spices, and then grilled over a wood fire.
 This style comes from the western city of Nayarit (it looks similar to the Yucatan Tikin-xic style).

-Although Boquinete is my pick for the best restaurant in Puerto Morelos, I’ve listed a couple others below that have valid claims.
-Here’s another picture below of the exterior.
+Although Boquinete (pictured above as thumbnail for this post) is my pick for the best restaurant in Puerto Morelos, I’ve listed a couple others below that have valid claims.

 Once I found that Mangata has some of the best breakfast in Puerto Morelos, I came here more mornings than anywhere else.
 They also have super fast WiFi that allowed me to work there, which is important to me as a digital nomad.
 Their Facebook page markets themselves as a health food restaurant, and they did sneak spinach into my chilaquiles, but I loved this place despite my aversion to “healthy food.”
 They have a huge smoothie selection as well.